Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why no Nuzlocke mode?

-The thing is, there are many types of challenge runs, and I don't want to restrict the player in one specific way when they might want a different ruleset.
+The thing is, there are many types of challenge runs, and I don't want to restrict the player in one specific way when they might prefer a different ruleset.
 Add to that the possibility of softlocks and lack of room in the options menu, and it's just not something I'm comfortable doing.

 # How come turning off battle items doesn't stop the computer from using them?